Many people had their first contact with private aviation in the last few years due to the pandemic.

-When it comes to private aviation, there are plenty of options – getting your own aircraft, leasing, jet cards, private jet charters, and fractional jet ownership to name a few.
+When it comes to private aviation, there are plenty of options – getting your own aircraft, leasing, jet cards, jet membership, private jet charters, and fractional jet ownership to name a few.

 In this guide, we’ll outline everything you need to know about fractional jet ownership – from how it works, and how much it costs, to the main pros and cons.

 As the name suggests, with fractional jet ownership you own a percentage of a plane with a group of other people.
 You can compare it to a time-share whereby your share defines how many hours you can use a plane during the year.

 Depending on a number of factors, your shares can range anywhere from 50 hours to 400 hours of flight per year.
 Generally speaking, you can buy the following share sizes:

 |1/16th ||50 hours |

 The cost of fractional jet ownership depends on the jet and the share size that you choose to go for.
 At the lower end of the spectrum, you’re looking at around $275,000, and this can go all the way up into millions.

 Of course, you do have to remember that for this price you will also own part of the plane, which – depending on the market – can appreciate or depreciate during your ownership.

 At the end of the term (fractional programs are usually five years long), you also have the option to sell it back to the operator at market value.

 Owners are charged a monthly fee whether or not they fly, and the often-overlooked fuel surcharges can add up to over $1,000 per flight hour.